Masamitsu1025/ruhmi-framework-mcu/application example/face detection/README.md

 # Introduction

- Face Detection project uses a camera module and LCD display to display the items in the table and overlay bondking box at face:
+The Face Detection project utilizes a camera module and an LCD display to show items from a table and overlay bounding boxes on detected faces.:

 | No   | Content            | Description      |